 Bus accidents affect people from every sector in society, from children on school buses to adults on public transportation.
 Injured passengers have the same rights as any other car crash victim.
 Let us assist you in representing your claim.
 Contact The Flood Law Firm if you have questions about your rights to recovery if you have been injured in a bus accident.

 Though it is generally safer riding a bus than it is driving a car, bus accidents bring more severe consequences to passengers than an average car accident.
 This is partly due to the fact that most bus passengers are not wearing seat belts.
 City buses are not required to have seat belts and only six states require school buses to have them installed.
 Even in those states where school buses must have seat belts installed, drivers are not required to make sure their children passengers use the seat belts.

 Here are the top three causes of serious bus-injuries.

-While the larger size and slow moving nature of buses tends to make them less vulnerable to collision than smaller vehicles, when they do occur, their consequences grow in proportion.
+While the larger size and slow-moving nature of buses tend to make them less vulnerable to collision than smaller vehicles, when they do occur, their consequences grow in proportion.
 Some common conditions that result in a bus accident are similar to other automobile crashes, and include the following:

 Common bus accident injuries include:

 If you or someone you love have been the victim of a bus accident, you may have sustained serious injuries that require ongoing medical treatment.
 Bus accident injuries can bring a significant financial burden, and if the accident was not your fault, you deserve financial compensation from the at-fault party to cover the cost of your medical treatment.